Brougham (car body): Electric cars

 In the late nineteenth century and early twentieth century, the brougham body style with an outside chauffeur was popular with electric cars.
 At that time, there were more than 200 manufacturers of these cars in the United States.
 In the United States during the first two decades of the twentieth century, the front of the body and the chauffeur were often deleted from the design, with controls placed inside for the owner to operate the vehicle.
 Despite the resulting coupé style, the result was still called a "brougham", causing the term to be applied to a two-door closed vehicle similar to a coupé, especially one electrically driven.

 "Brougham" as a model name or trim level

 Cadillac was the first to use the name "Brougham" on a vehicle that did not use the Brougham body style for the 1916 Cadillac Brougham, a large 7-seat sedan.
-Since then, the name has also been used as a model name by many manufacturers (see below) for sedans and sometimes convertibles, despite the latter not conforming to the original body style in any way.
+Since then, the term has shifted from its original meaning and been used as a model name by one manufacturer, a trim level by various (being applied to sedans and even convertibles).

-From the 1970s to the 1990s, "Brougham" was used as a trim level by General Motors, Ford Motor Company, and the Chrysler Corporation.
-The name has generally been used for the upper trim level of a particular model.
+Of particular note, "Brougham" was widely used from the 1970s to the 1990s by General Motors, Ford Motor Company, and the Chrysler Corporation, typically for the upper trim level of a particular model.